Kelly grew up in a small town in central Maine. In 2004 she moved to Germany to be an Au Pair

 She has worked in various neighborhoods in NYC in areas such as employee wellness, HIV/AIDS nutrition care, gestational diabetes, and prenatal nutrition.
 She was introduced to telehealth in 2014 and is working as an independent contractor focusing on In 2016 she was recruited to the United Arab Emirates for work and moved there in January 2017.
 After Kelly’s approach to working with clients includes evidence-based research outcomes combined with common sense and a sense of humor.
-Research has shown a rise in anxiety and depression, which may overlap with one’s food choices and general confusion about what to eat.
+Research has shown a recent rise in anxiety and depression, which may overlap with one’s food choices and general confusion about what to eat.